Construction in the state of Florida is regulated by two agencies:

 If you are one day looking to get the Florida General Contractor license, you will need to demonstrate a skillset beyond just construction.
 Learn about project management and other business skills.

-If you are new to construction industry and have heard the term “journeyman” or “apprentice” and are not sure what these terms mean, or perhaps where to even start.
+If you are new to the construction industry and have heard the term “journeyman” or “apprentice” and are not sure what these terms mean, or perhaps where to even start.

 Each state may have different requirements and standards for what is considered an electrical journeyman, check your state laws.

-To Learn more about the step by step path from an Apprentice to Journeyman!
+To learn more about the step-by-step path from an Apprentice to Journeyman!

 If you are looking to prepare for your Florida electrical exam, taking contractor classes could be a huge help.
 Most contractor resources include: